Google Safety Center Redesign

 Content Design

 One of the most complex aspects of the project was creating a repeatable content framework for each product page.
 Every product marketer had a different view of what mattered most, and Legal had constraints on what could be claimed.
-I developed a content template that created consistency across products while leaving room for each team to tell their specific safety story — and built a working process with Legal to move efficiently through approvals without losing the clarity of the message.
+I developed a content template that created consistency across products while leaving room for each team to tell their specific safety story.

 Research & Validation